tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 type instance A (S f x) a = (A f a) (A x a)
 ```

-Neat.
-Now `A` is a great pointy letter.
+Neat.  `A` is a great pointy letter.
 Maybe it's a bit too upwards
 though.
 I wish it was more to the left.
-The `S` is a bit boring too.
+The `S` is a bit boring.
 It's nice and curvy but I feel like we're missing a lowercase "a"
 after all.
 Let's compromise.
 How about